-The Transitional Bilingual Education (TBE) Program is a mandated program for non-English background eligible students of the same high-incidence language, as established by the Illinois Administrative Code Part 228.
-The program provides instruction in the student's native language.
-It helps students to succeed in academic subjects and learn English.
+The Transitional Bilingual Education (TBE) program is a mandated program for eligible non-English background students of the same high-incidence language, as established by the Illinois Administrative Code Part 228.
+The program provides instruction in the student's home language and helps students to succeed in academic subjects and learn English.
 It is offered at schools where there are 20 or more eligible students with the same language classification.

-The TBE Program is reflected under the Dual Language model pre-K through 6th grade for the high incidence language of Spanish, as well as through three Language Resource teachers who offer native language instructional support at Liberty Elementary School in the following high incidence languages: Urdu, Gujarati, and Polish.
+The TBE program is reflected under the Dual Language model in preschool through 6th grade for the high incidence language of Spanish.
+It is also reflected through Language Resource teachers who offer home language instructional support at Liberty Elementary School in high incidence languages such as Gujarati, Polish, Urdu, and Ukrainian.